usegraffy/graffy/docs/README.md

-# Grue Guide
+# Graffy Guide

-This is a quick tutorial introducing Grue concepts by example.
+This is a quick tutorial introducing Graffy concepts by example.
 We'll build an API for a simple blog.

 ## Data modelling